Rasheed-creator/MediBharat-AI-Assistant-Hackathon/README.md

 Patient Education - Condition-specific content in regional languages at accessible reading levels

 Technical Highlights:
-Uses IndicTrans2 for translation, Whisper for speech recognition, BioBERT for medical NER Knowledge graph for medical information and drug interactions Offline-first architecture for rural connectivity FHIR-compliant HMS integration
+> Uses IndicTrans2 for translation, Whisper for speech recognition, BioBERT for medical NER.
+> Knowledge graph for medical information and drug interactions.
+> Offline-first architecture for rural connectivity.
+> FHIR-compliant HMS integration.
-Strict privacy controls with encryption and RBAC Impact Targets:
+> Strict privacy controls with encryption and RBAC

+Impact Targets:
-30% improvement in medication adherence
+> 30% improvement in medication adherence.
-25% reduction in doctor documentation time
+> 25% reduction in doctor documentation time.
-10,000+ users within 6 months
+> 10,000+ users within 6 months.
-Works on low-end smartphones with intermittent connectivity
+> Works on low-end smartphones with intermittent connectivity.